left, right, find, length

 Which would give the result: 6

-There are five letters in the first name Vasco the the space would be position 6.
+There are five letters in the first name Vasco.
+The space would be in position 6.

 Now that we have the position of the space, lest just grab everything in the cell to the left of that space.
 We do this with LEFT.

 LEFT also take two values.
-The first is cell location and the second is the number characters we want to take from the left hand side.
+The first is cell location and the second is the number of characters we want to take from the left-hand side.